The Ultimate Guide to Weeb Culture: 2025 Edition

 Online Territories

-• Pocky: Overpriced cookie sticks from the Asian grocery store
+• Pocky: Overpriced cookie sticks from the Asian grocery store.

-• Tears: From emotionally devastating anime endings
+• Tears: From emotionally devastating anime that every weeb recommends.

 Mating Rituals